galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 All of these example tests become available when you set up a Galasa example project within Eclipse.

-If you are using the Galasa zipped distribution you must use Gradle to build your projects, so follow the instructions in the _Creating an example Galasa project using Gradle_ section.
-If you are using the Docker image that is provided with the zipped distribution, complete the steps in the  _Creating an example Galasa project using Docker_ section first and then complete the steps in the _Creating an example Galasa project using Gradle_ section.
+If you are using the Galasa zipped distribution you must use Gradle to build your projects, so follow the instructions in the [_Creating an example Galasa project using Gradle_](#headgradle) section.

-If you are using the Galasa plug-in from the update site, use Maven to build your projects, following the instructions in the _Creating an example Galasa project using Maven_ section.
+If you are using the Galasa plug-in from the update site, use Maven to build your projects, following the instructions in the [_Creating an example Galasa project using Maven_](#headmaven) section.

-## Creating an example Galasa project using Gradle
+## <a name="headgradle"></a>Creating an example Galasa project using Gradle

 1. Ensure that Eclipse is running.
 2. Choose _Window > Preferences > Galasa_ and change the _Remote Maven URI_ to the local Maven directory, for example, ```file:///home/username/galasa-isolated-mvp/maven``` to enable running tests to access any dependencies. <br>
 Note: If you are using the Docker image, set the URL to the running container, for example, `http://localhost:8080/eclipse`. <br>
 3. Click _Apply and Close_.
 4. Choose _File > New > Example_, select _SimBank example Gradle projects_ and click _Next_.
 5. Confirm your _New project_ prefix (it's OK to leave it as `dev.galasa.simbank`) and press _Finish_.
-In your _Package Explorer_ (if it's not visible, choose _Window > Show View > Package Explorer_), two new entries appear:
+In your _Package Explorer_ (if it's not visible, choose _Window > Show View > Package Explorer_), three new entries appear:
 ```
+dev.galasa.simbank.parent
 dev.galasa.simbank.manager
 dev.galasa.simbank.tests
 ```